sagishporer/block-puzzle-solver/README.md

 # Block Puzzle Solver
 Simple brute force, backtracking, block puzzle solver.
 I needed this to put a wooden block puzzle back into his box.

+Note: Symmetric solutions are not removed.

-Run time:
+### Run time
-- Less than a second to yield first solution for my 8x8, 13 pieces pentominoes puzzle.
+- Less than a second to yield first solution for my 8x8, 13 pieces pentominoes puzzle and all tested puzzles.
-- Less than 2 minutes (without output) to enumerate all 129,168 solutions for pentominoes puzzle.
+- Less than 2 minutes (without output) to enumerate all 129,168 solutions for 8x8 pentomino puzzle (12 pentominoes + 2x2).
+- Less than 1 minute (without output) to enumerate all 9,356 solutions for 6x10 pentomino puzzle (12 pentominoes).

-Input file format -
+### Input file format
 - Line 1: [Rows] [Columns]
 - Line 2+: shapes, seperated by empty line.